 Exercise 8.5 (Turnover and transaction cost) Download stock price data and design a portfolio with high turnover so that the performance ignoring and including the transaction cost makes a big difference.

-Exercise 8.6 (Outliers) Download stock price data and find a portfolio example that accidentally benefits from some random outlier during the training phase, but with a bad performance during the test phase.
+Exercise 8.6 (Outliers) Download stock price data and find a portfolio example that accidentally benefits from some random outlier during the training phase, but with bad performance during the test phase.

 Exercise 8.7 (Single vs. multiple backtests) Download stock price data and choose several portfolio designs.
 Then evaluate them first with a single backtest and then with multiple randomized backtests.
 Find some example where the single backtest is totally misleading compared to the performance statistics obtained from the multiple backtests.

 Exercise 8.8 (Stress tests) Download stock price data and experiment with the generation of synthetic data corresponding to different market regimes of the market data.
-Then, repeat the experiment with multiple stocks including the correlation among the stocks.
+Then, repeat the experiment with multiple stocks, including the correlation among the stocks.